PelleEikeberg/Practice-Python/README.md

 ## 6: a program that stores a string, and returns if the string is a palindrome or not.

 ### 7: a program which demonstrates in a couple of lines list comprehension

+## 8: a program that plays Rock Paper Sissor. the user has to input both hands

+### 9: a program to guess a number between 1-9, the user will be able to guess untill he guesses correct or gives up.